HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/deploy-services.md

   --values custom-iq-values.yaml \
   --set-json 'environment.pod.integrator=[
   {"name":"LITELLM_API_KEY","value":"<LITELLM_API_KEY>"},
+  {"name":"LITELLM_URL","value":"<LITELLM_URL>"},
   {"name":"DX_CONTEXT_ROOT","value":"<DX_CONTEXT_ROOT>"},
   {"name":"MCP_SERVER_LIST","value":"http://dx-iq-mcp-server:3000"}
 ]'
 ```

 !!! warning "Release name must match MCP_SERVER_LIST"
-    The `MCP_SERVER_LIST` environment variable must reference the correct MCP Server deployment based on your IQ release name.
-In the example above, the release is `dx-iq`, so the MCP Server is `dx-iq-mcp-server`.
+    The `MCP_SERVER_LIST` environment variable must reference the MCP Server deployment associated with your release name.
+Use your release name as the prefix for the MCP server host name.
+For example, if you set `<IQ_RELEASE_NAME>` to `my-iq`, the host name must be `http://my-iq-mcp-server:3000`.
+Incorrect values will cause the Integrator pod to fail health checks and enter a `CrashLoopBackOff` state.

-    **If your release name differs**, update the value accordingly:
-    - IQ Release name: `dx-iq` → Use: `http://dx-iq-mcp-server:3000`
-    - IQ Release name: `dx-ai` → Use: `http://dx-ai-mcp-server:3000`
-    - IQ Release name: `my-iq` → Use: `http://my-iq-mcp-server:3000`

-    **Failure to set this correctly will cause the Integrator pod to fail health checks** and enter a `CrashLoopBackOff` state.

 - `<IQ_HELM_CHART_VERSION>`: The Helm chart version (for example, `hcl-dx-iq-v1.0.0_20260518-2104.tgz`).
 - `<YOUR_NAMESPACE>`: The target Kubernetes namespace.
 - `<LITELLM_API_KEY>`: The LiteLLM API key provided by the LiteLLM proxy administrator to enable Integrator functionality.
+- `<LITELLM_URL>`: <!--definition?-->
 - `<DX_CONTEXT_ROOT>`: The DX deployment context root (for example, `/wps`).
 - `<YOUR_REPOSITORY_FQDN_AND_PATH>`: The complete repository FQDN and path to the chart.

-!!! warning "LITELLM_API_KEY and LITELLM_URL are Required"
+!!! warning "LITELLM_API_KEY and LITELLM_URL are required"
     Although the helm install command completes successfully without these values, the Integrator and MCP Server pods do not enter a `Ready` state.
 Health checks fail and services remain non-operational.

     - For production deployments, provide both `LITELLM_API_KEY` and `LITELLM_URL` during the initial installation.